What is rhabdomyosarcoma?

 Rhabdomyosarcoma is a fast-growing cancer that starts in cells that would normally develop into muscle cells.
 It happens most often to young children.

 Rhabdomyosarcoma can start in any part of the body but most often starts in the head and neck, genital or urinary tract, or arms and legs

 Rhabdomyosarcoma happens most often in children younger than 7

-Treatment consists of surgery, chemotherapy, and sometimes radiation.
+Treatment includes surgery, chemotherapy, and sometimes radiation